 - B. Consistency with the Concurrency Management System.
 All development will secure any necessary approvals from the CMMSO and DIA in accordance with Chapter 655 of the Code. - C. Allocation of residential land use.
+The sixth floor of the Project will feature approximately twenty-five (25) multi-family residential units.

-The current development plan does not contemplate residential development.
-However, any residential development will be consistent with the Comprehensive Plan and applicable zoning code provisions. - D. Internal compatibility.
-The Site Plan attached as Exhibit E addresses access and circulation within the site.
+- D. Internal compatibility.
+The Site Plan attached as Exhibit 4 addresses access and circulation within the site.
 Access will be by way of Prudential Drive and Home Street.
-Approximately ±16,042 square feet of commercial retail will be programmed on the first floor of the development with vertically integrated personal property self-storage facilities encompassing the second through fifth floors.
-Approximately thirty-three (33) parking spaces are provided with covered loading zones serving both ground floor uses and personal property self-storage uses. - E. External compatibility / Intensity of development.
+Approximately ±19,127 square feet of commercial retail will be programmed on the first floor of the development with vertically integrated personal property self-storage facilities encompassing the second through fifth floors.
+Multi-family residential units will be on the sixth floor and above will be a rooftop bar/patio.
+Approximately sixty-three (63) parking spaces are provided with covered loading zones serving all uses within the development. - E. External compatibility / Intensity of development.
 The proposed development is consistent with and complimentary to existing uses in the area and will enhance an otherwise distressed corridor that provide a vital transition from the downtown core to San Marco.
-Permitted ground floor uses and personal property self-storage uses are compatible with the surrounding office, retail, restaurant and multi-family uses in the area.
+Permitted ground floor uses, personal property self-storage uses, multifamily residential and a rooftop bar/patio are all compatible with the surrounding office, retail, restaurant and multi-family uses in the area.
 Requiring all personal property self-storage and access to such personal property self-storage to be located internal to the structure, as well as the implementation of facades consistent with an office, retail or residential building, ensures compatibility with the adjoining developments in addition to the general development pattern in the Southbank.
 The PUD also adopts both the Private and Public Realm regulations and requires that any personal property self-storage use conform with each without deviation.

-Off-street parking and loading will be predominately screened from Hendricks Avenue and Prudential Drive by the proposed mixed-use development and other existing structures as generally depicted on the Site Plan and elevations attached as Exhibit E. The proposed building will "frame" the corner of Hendricks Avenue and Prudential Drive by utilizing doors, windows, awnings and/or other appropriate building elements consistent with the design parameters within the Downtown Overlay.
+Off-street parking and loading will be predominately screened from Hendricks Avenue and Prudential Drive by the proposed mixed-use development and other existing structures as generally depicted on the Site Plan and elevations attached as Exhibit 4.
+The proposed building will "frame" the corner of Hendricks Avenue and Prudential Drive by utilizing doors, windows, awnings and/or other appropriate building elements consistent with the design parameters within the Downtown Overlay.
 This contrasts with the current restaurant on the Property that has parking visible from Hendricks Avenue and Prudential Drive on three sides (3) of the structure.

-Since the adoption of the CRA Plan in 2019, two thousand five hundred fifty-seven (2,557) multi-family units have either been developed, are under construction, or moving through entitlement processes within the Southbank2.
+Since the implementation of the CRA Plan dated August 2019, two thousand five hundred fifty-seven (2,557) multi-family units have either been developed, are under construction, or moving through entitlement processes within the Southbank2.
 Substantial multi-family growth is likewise occurring in San Marco and the Northbank.
 These projects include: